anfindsen/CorrelationEqCausation/docs/index.markdown

 This needs to be analyzed more rigorously, and that is where our <a href="methods#binomial-test">binomial test</a> enters the picture.
 We analyze the distribution of American vs. non-American movies in our dataset, with the first category containing all actors in movies where the US is one of the nationalities, or the only one (many movies have multiple nationalities).
 First off, we find the ratio of American movies in our dataset being nominated.
 Then we perform the binomial test to see if the ratio of non-American movies being nominated is significantly different from the American ratio.
 We choose alpha=0.05 as the threshold to discard the null hypothesis for this test.

-Again, to our surprise, we find that while the ratio is slightly higher for American movies, they do not have a significantly higher ratio of Oscar nominations that non-American movies, with a p-value of 0.56 (far higher than 0.05).
-This is likely very affected by our data cleaning process, where we as previously mentioned (TODO: Add reference) remove a lot of data from countries like India (removing much of Bollywood from the equation).
-However, with this result in mind we decide to keep non-American data in our dataset for all the following analysis, as the data cleaning has removed the expected multicolinearity between country and Oscar nomination.
+Again, to our surprise, we find that while the ratio is slightly higher for American movies, they do not have a significantly higher ratio of Oscar nominations than non-American movies, with a p-value of 0.56 (far higher than 0.05).
+This is likely very affected by our data cleaning process, where we for example, as mentioned in <a href="data">our data section</a>, remove a lot of Indian actors (removing much of Bollywood from the equation).

 Although the nationalities are quite balanced in our cleaned dataset, it is also interesting to examine what the distribution looks like for the data before cleaning.
 In the full dataset 0.55% of American movies are nominated, as opposed to 0.064% of non-American movies.
 We perform the same binomial test for this data, and find that the probability of these two numbers being from the same distribution (the p-value) is a whopping 2.6*10^(-307).
 Thus we conclude that in general (assuming our full dataset is somewhat representative), actors in American movies have a significantly higher chance of being nominated for an Oscar than non-American movies.

-TL;DR: In general, actors in American movies have a higher chance of winning an Oscar, but in our cleaned dataset this skew is gone.
+**TL;DR:** In general, actors in American movies have a higher chance of winning an Oscar, but in our cleaned dataset this skew is gone.

 ### **Career analysis**
-In this section we are intersted in finding out more about what characterizes the career of Oscar nominated actors.
-Furthermore, we explore how an actor's career is impacted after being nominated for their first Oscar.
+Moving on from nationality, we want to find out more about what characterizes the career of Oscar nominated actors.

-For this analysis we split the career of an Actor into three parts: Before being nominated for their first Oscar, at the moment they were nominated for their first Oscar and the career after their first nomination.
+For this analysis we split the career of an Actor into three parts: Before being nominated for their first Oscar, at the moment they were nominated for their first Oscar and their career after their first nomination.
 For actors who have never received or have yet to receive an Oscar nomination we observe their career as one phase.
-Moreover, for the first part we are only concerned about actors who have been active in the 21st centuary.
+Moreover, for the first part we are only concerned about actors who have been active in the 21st century.
 The reason for this is that our dataset starts at 1928 and for the analysis to make sense we need to observe the actors from the start of their career.

-For our first analysis let's find out how many movies actors star in before being nominated for an Oscar and compare this to the number of movies starred in for actors who have never or yet to receive a nomination.
+For our first analysis let's find out how many movies actors star in before being nominated for an Oscar, and compare this to the number of movies starred in for actors who have never or not yet received a nomination.

 ![image](images/movies_starred_in.png)